aymara/lima/INSTALL.md

 ```

 You need to set up a few environment variables.
 For this purpose, you can
-source the setenv-lima.sh script from the root of the repository please check
+source the setenv-lima.sh script from the root of **the LIMA git repository** (please check
 values before):
 ```bash
 $ source ./setenv-lima.sh